Menu

 Each Industry Skills Board will have an Establishment Advisory Group with three members from industry.
 Establishment Advisory Groups will be responsible for ensuring each Industry Skills Board can successfully stand up on day one.
 The role of the Establishment Advisory Groups is focused on governance rather than industry advocacy.

+Nominations received before 13 June 2025 will be considered for the Establishment Advisory Groups which will operate through 2025.
 However, industry nominations after this date are still welcomed.
 Later nominations will be considered for any unfilled positions on Establishment Advisory Groups or for additional members of the first boards of Industry Skills Boards.

 Further information on the Establishment Advisory Groups and the nomination process can be found here: Help establish Industry Skills Boards | Tertiary Education Commission